 - Disclosure of known public files or directories, such as robots.txt

 - Clickjacking and other issues only exploitable through clickjacking

 - CSRF on forms that are available to anonymous users, such as contact, login and logout forms

-- Content spoofing
+- Content spoofing or text injection

 - Presence of application or web browser ‘autocomplete’ or ‘save password’ functionality